 The Renshuu app is quite fascinating.
 You can measure your progress by looking at detailed explanations of grammar, phrases, words, kanji, and other topics.

-Pricing: The free version of Renshuu is complete.
-They also have a Pro subscription plan like a 1-month for $6.99, 1-year for $49.99, and a lifetime for $109.99.
+Pricing: Renshuu’s free version is complete.
+They also offer a Pro subscription plan, including a one-month plan for $6.99, a one-year plan for $49.99, and a lifetime plan for $109.99.

 9. Obenkyo — Learn Japanese characters

 Obenkyo uses multiple-choice quizzes and handwriting exams to assess your writing abilities.
-It also boasts powerful handwriting and drawing recognition system that not only corrects your form but also evaluates the order of your strokes.
+It also boasts a powerful handwriting and drawing recognition system that not only corrects your form but also evaluates the order of your strokes.

 Pricing: Obenkyo is 100% free, though it shows ads.